sebw/AAP2-ServiceNow/README.md

 Search and replace `devABCXYZ` with your instance name.

-My Ansible Automation Platform instance is https://aap.example.org/
+My Ansible Automation Platform instance is https://aap.example.org/ and has a valid Let's Encrypt certificate.

+It is available and reachable without use of ServiceNow MID servers.
+MID Servers might require extra steps for the connection.

 Ansible Automation Platform has been configured with the demo content from https://github.com/sebw/Automate-AAP2.
 It contains a workflow that will be started in this demo.